12 Dreamy South Lake Tahoe Hikes to Add to Your List

 The lake itself is stunning, just be aware that it’s rocky and shade is hard to come by at times.
 What makes this trail so difficult is the distance, not the elevation.

-Local Tip: I think Aloha Lake is best done as a backpacking trip.
+Local Tip: I think Aloha Lake is best a great backpacking trip.
 It’s worth it to spend the night out here.
 You’ll just need to get your permits in advance.

 Distance: 11.1 miles out and back